erincgokdeniz/relation_extraction/README.md

 All the supplementary data including brain region dictionary, annotated sentences, connectivity graphs and figures can be found under /PVTResearch/supplementary folder

 Following files are provided :
-- "Annotations and Index of Annotated Papers" : Includes annotated sentences from 14 PVT related publications.
+- "Annotations and PMIDs of Annotated Papers" : Includes annotated sentences from 14 PVT related publications.
 It contains 322 annotated sentences.
 (Loc: ../supplementary/)
 - "PVT-Direction Annotated" : Includes annotated directions for correctly extracted relations.
-For PVT Corpus 131 annotated direction can be found.
+For PVT Corpus 122 annotated direction can be found.
 (Loc: ../supplementary/)
 - "WhiteText - Direction Annotated" : Includes annotated directions for correctly extracted relations.
 For WhiteText Corpus 277 annotated direction can be found.
 (Loc: ../supplementary/)
 - "Brain Region Dictionary" : A dictionary of brain region entities can be found in this file.
 (Loc: ../supplementary/)
 - "patterns" : List of patterns that are used in this study.
 (Loc: ../supplementary/patterns)